sitechtimes/club-attendance-backend-v2/readme.md

 ];
 ```

-This just styles the headers so it stands out
+This just styles the headers so it stands out.

 ```ts
 for (let i = 0; i < 12; i++) {